By Jason Watson, CPA

 Oftentimes the business will have income, but no cash since it is re-investing back into the business.
 However, as a shareholder of an S corporation or a member of a garden variety LLC, you will pay taxes on business income and not distributions.
 Theoretically you could have a big tax bill based on income but never see the cash.

 Another common example is when you are the minority shareholder or member.
-The majority elects to not pay distributions, basically starving you out.
+The majority elects to increase wages for themselves and not pay distributions, basically starving you out.
 My partner would never do that?
 Really.
 Ok.
 But everyone else not living in fantasy land, an Operating Agreement can protect from this situation.

 Templated Operating Agreements usually have language about dispute resolution, and specifically mediation.
 Mediation is fine, and some courts have a standing order that parties will attend mediation prior to trial.
 However, mediation is not binding and parties don’t necessarily have to enter into mediation with good faith.
 Trials take a long time- anywhere from 12 to 24 months, just to get to opening statements.

-Arbitration is like mini-court and the rules of discovery and evidence are usually more relaxed.
+Arbitration is like mini-court and the rules of discovery and evidence are usually more relaxed including procedure.
 They can be expensive since you are paying for your attorney plus the arbiter who is usually a retired judge or attorney.
 However, they can also be efficient.

 Regardless of mediation, arbitration or trial, make sure your Operating Agreement has expeditious dispute resolution provisions, and incentives for all parties to be efficient and bargain in good faith.